gregoryjjb/gomas/readme.md

 # BCM pin numbering of channels; necessary to play any lights
 pinout = [1, 2, 3, 4, 5, 6, 7, 8]

+# Skip this many channels when mapping channels to pins; useful when this instance is responsible for playing only a subset of channels
+channel_offset = 8

 # How long to rest in between each song
 rest_period = "5s"